 We saw an array of spring constellations: Virgo and the diamond-shaped Corvus.
-Saturn lay beneath Leo.
-Later on, Scorpius was rising, and Vega was up.
+Saturn was beneath Leo.
+Later on, Scorpius rose, and Vega was up.
 The party ended with Mark showing me his slides.
 We talked about eclipses.
 He had taken a picture of the 1991 solar eclipse in Hawaii.

 When I saw the Milky Way arching across the night sky as a teenager, I gave it little thought.
 It was a glowing band of light, nothing more.
 In my 30s I realized that the Milky Way is the galaxy in which our sun and planets reside.
 Our solar system lies on the edge of one of its spiral arms.

 The Milky Way stretches from northeast to southwest in summer.
 It circles the sky although part of it is never seen from the United States.
-I saw the southern piece from Australia.
+I saw its southern piece from Australia.
 Light from the Milky Way is the combined glow of billions of suns thousands of light-years away.
 Our galaxy appears as it does because of its flat shape.
 It bulges in the center and tapers at the edges like a fried egg.
 Our solar system is located toward the outer rim.
 When we view the star clouds in Sagittarius, we look toward the Milky Way's center.
-Viewing in the opposite direction, we look toward the rim.
+Looking in the opposite direction, we look toward the rim.
 Perpendicular to the Milky Way, we look out the top or bottom of the galaxy where stars are scarce.
 The Milky Way is rotating.
-It spins once every 200,000 years.
+It spins once every 200,000 years, and one rotation is known as a "cosmic year."
 If I had known this as a teenager, I would have been a genius.
-It is revelation to look at the Milky Way and to understand even in some elemental way what we are seeing.
+It is revelation to look at the Milky Way and to understand even in some elemental way what we see.

-Parts of the Milky Way are obscured by dust and gas.
+Parts of the Milky Way are obscured by gas and dust.
 They are not holes.
 The Great Rift divides the stream from Cygnus toward Sagittarius.
 In summer, we look toward the center of our galaxy in the direction of Sagittarius.
 In winter, we look toward its outer rim in the direction of Orion.

 Tracing the Milky Way around the summer sky, we first notice it in the direction of Perseus, Cassiopeia and Cepheus.
 From there, it flows to Cygnus.
-E. E. Barnard studied the Milky Way, and it was he who realized that the dark patches are clouds of dust and gas and not holes.
+E. E. Barnard studied the Milky Way, and it was he who realized that the dark patches are clouds of gas and dust and not holes.
 The Great Rift starts at Deneb and extends almost to the Southern Cross.
 It divides one-third of the Milky Way into two apparent streams.
-Barnard's starry band flows into Scutum, and he referred to the Scutum star cloud as "the gem of the Milky Way."
+Barnard's starry band flows on to Scutum, and he referred to the Scutum star cloud as "the gem of the Milky Way."
 It moves southward beyond Centaurus, coming close to the south celestial pole near Crux.
-We follow it past Canopus and between the Dog Stars, where it is less brilliant.
-It passes the feet of Gemini, and suddenly we are back to Perseus where we first noticed our starry circle.
+We follow it past Canopus and between the dog stars, where it is less brilliant.
+It passes the feet of Gemini, and suddenly we are back to Perseus where we first noticed this starry circle.
 Seen from afar, the Milky Way is a flat spiral with arms coiling around a central mass.

-Stars move around the galaxy although not in one piece.
+Stars revolve around the galaxy but not in one piece.
 They move like the planets do around the sun.
-Stars near the hub of the galaxy move faster.
-Those toward the rim move slower.
+Stars near the hub of the galaxy move fast.
+Those toward the rim move slow.

 The Hubble Space Telescope has added as much to our confusion as to our understanding.
 Hubble images illustrate the chaos of the universe and convey a feeling of being lost in space.
 The Pillars of Creation in the Eagle Nebula in Serpens provides some reference.
 Star formation goes on in these fingerlike spires of gas.

 The universe was pure energy after the Big Bang.
-It was not long before some of it froze into matter.
+It was not long before much of it froze into matter.
 It may be that a wall of radiation keeps us from seeing the beginning.
 But even if we did see the Big Bang, what would it mean?
 We would still question.
-Only when we are united with God through Jesus and the Holy Spirit will there be true understanding and lasting peace.
+According to the New Testament, only when we are united with God through Jesus will there be true understanding and lasting peace.

 Our immediate reaction is to think there must be other civilizations.
 And there may be!
 No one knows!
 Ours may be the only one, and the rest of the universe, regardless of its size, may be leftover material from God's creation of Earth.
-Sawdust on the floor.
 We are still not alone if there is a loving Creator.

 Scientists believe that if matter is arranged in a certain way, there will be life.
-I do not think so.
-Life is more than a particular arrangement of atoms and molecules.
-It was created by a divine spark, the same spark that created the Big Bang.
+I am not sure.
+Life may be more than a particular arrangement of atoms and molecules.
+The Bible says it was created by a divine spark, the same spark that created the Big Bang.
 Without God, no universe and no life.

-The Kepler telescope is searching for Earth-like planets.
-It was launched in 2009, and will survey 100,000 stars.
-Of the exoplanets found so far, most are huge balls of gas resembling Jupiter.
-The Kepler telescope is designed to search for small, rocky worlds.
-Scientists look for planets in "habitable zones" capable of sustaining water.
+The Kepler mission searched for Earth-like planets.
+It was launched in 2009, and surveyed 100,000 stars.
+Of the exoplanets found, most were huge balls of gas resembling Jupiter.
+The Kepler telescope was designed to search for small, rocky worlds.
+Scientists looked for planets in "habitable zones" capable of sustaining water.

-It is no simple matter to detect smallish objects orbiting stars at great distances, and it is done by indirect means.
-Kepler records fluctuations in starlight as planets transit their suns.
-Times between transits are measured.
-Kepler is surveying stars in the direction of Cygnus.
+It is not easy to detect small planets orbiting stars at vast distances, and it was done by indirect means.
+Kepler recorded fluctuations in starlight as planets transited their suns.

 The New Horizons spacecraft was launched at Cape Canaveral in 2006.
-It will fly by Pluto in July, 2015, completing a three billion mile journey.
-New Horizons will study Pluto, then fly toward the Kuiper Belt.
-The spacecraft uses nuclear power to generate electricity.
+It will reach Pluto in July, 2015, completing a three billion mile journey.
+New Horizons will study Pluto, then head toward the Kuiper Belt.
+The spacecraft uses nuclear energy to generate electricity.

 The James Webb Space Telescope is scheduled to go up in 2018.
 It will observe the most distant objects.
-JWST will penetrate dust and gas to gather data from the infrared range of the electromagnetic spectrum.
+It will penetrate gas and dust to gather data from the infrared range of the electromagnetic spectrum.

-James Webb was the Administrator of NASA 1961-1968.
-He led NASA in the years following Kennedy's moon speech.
+James Webb led NASA in the years following Kennedy's moon speech 1961-68.

-The Jewel Box is an open cluster.
-It is near the Southern Cross.
-The "jewels" are red, orange and blue.
-These stars formed from surrounding dust and gas.
+The Jewel Box is an open cluster near the Southern Cross.
+The "jewels" are blue, orange and red.
+These stars formed from surrounding gas and dust.

 Achernar is 9th on the list of brightest stars.
-It is a flat star.
+It is flat.
 Rapid rotation caused it to flatten.
-Achernar means "river's end," and it lies at the end of the constellation Eridanus the river.
+Achernar means "river's end," and it lies at the end of the constellation Eridanus.

-This dark nebula is a patch of dust and gas in the Milky Way.
-It lies close to Crux, the southern cross.
+This dark nebula is a patch of gas and dust in the Milky Way.
+It is close to Crux, the Southern Cross.

 Sigma Octanis is the south pole star.
-It is one degree from the south celestial pole and very dim at 5.4 magnitude.
-It is in the constellation Octans the Octant (a navigation instrument).
-It barely moves in the southern sky as stars revolve around it.
+It is one degree from the south celestial pole and dim at 5.4 magnitude.
+It is in the constellation Octans the octant (navigation instrument).
+It barely moves as the southern stars revolve around it.

 Crux (Southern Cross)

 The Large and Small Magellanic Clouds are irregular galaxies.
 A supernova appeared in the LMC in 1987.
-Its light was from a star that exploded 150,000 years ago.
+Its light came from a star that exploded 150,000 years ago.